Homeowners Insurance

 What This Means for Homeowners and Families

 The most obvious hit is the monthly bill.
-But the ripple effects go deeper than most people realize.
+But the ripple effects go deeper than most people anticipate.

-A homeowners policy jumping from $2,000 to $3,000 a year doesn’t sound catastrophic in isolation — until it’s stacked on top of higher mortgage payments, rising property taxes, and utility costs that won’t stop climbing.
+A homeowners policy jumping from $2,000 to $3,000 a year doesn’t sound catastrophic in isolation, until it’s stacked on top of higher mortgage payments, rising property taxes, and utility costs that won’t stop climbing.
 For families already stretched, insurance is becoming the expense that tips the budget from manageable to painful.
+The average U.S. home insurance premium hit $2,948 in 2025, a 12% year-over-year increase, according to Insurify’s 2025 projections report.

 First-time buyers are getting blindsided.
-You budget for the mortgage payment, the down payment, the closing costs — and then discover at the last minute that insurance in your area costs twice what you assumed.
-In some coastal and wildfire-prone markets, premiums are becoming a genuine deal-breaker.
-Lenders require proof of coverage before funding, and if that coverage is unaffordable — or unavailable — the transaction stalls.
+You budget for the mortgage payment, the down payment, the closing costs, and then discover at the last minute that insurance in your area costs twice what you assumed.
+In coastal and wildfire-prone markets, premiums are becoming a genuine deal-breaker.
+Lenders require proof of coverage before funding, and if that coverage is unaffordable or unavailable, the transaction stalls.

-Auto insurance is another compounding pressure point.
+Auto insurance adds another layer of pressure.
 Families with two or three vehicles are seeing annual increases of $500–$1,000 or more.
-For younger drivers or those with less-than-perfect records, the math gets even uglier.
-If you’re feeling the squeeze on auto costs, these nine strategies for reducing your auto premium are worth working through.
+For younger drivers or those with less-than-perfect records, the math gets even harder.
+If you’re feeling that squeeze, these nine strategies for reducing your auto premium are worth working through.

 And there’s a psychological shift happening.
 People who used to auto-renew without thinking are now scrutinizing every line of their policies.
-They’re raising deductibles, shopping annually, questioning coverage levels, and — in some troubling cases — dropping coverage entirely to save money.
+They’re raising deductibles, shopping annually, and, in some troubling cases, dropping coverage entirely to save money.
 That last move is the most dangerous choice a homeowner can make.
+Going uninsured to avoid a $1,500 annual premium is a rational-feeling decision that can result in a six-figure loss from a single event.

 How Businesses Are Getting Hit

 Small businesses are absorbing premium increases that many can’t pass along to customers without losing them.
-Commercial property policies, general liability, workers’ compensation, and umbrella coverage have all seen pricing pressure — sometimes 20–40% increases at renewal.
+Commercial property policies, general liability, workers’ compensation, and umbrella coverage have all faced significant pricing pressure, sometimes 20–40% increases at renewal.

 For restaurants, contractors, and retailers operating on thin margins, these aren’t abstract numbers.
-They translate directly into higher prices for customers, deferred hiring, or reduced coverage that leaves the business more exposed.
-I’ve worked with business owners who had to choose between maintaining their liability limits and keeping an employee — that’s not a choice anyone should have to make.
+They translate into higher prices for customers, deferred hiring, or reduced coverage that leaves the business more exposed.
+I’ve worked with business owners who had to choose between maintaining their liability limits and keeping an employee, that’s not a choice anyone should have to make.

 If you run a business, now is the time to review your commercial coverage carefully.
 Understand exactly what you’re carrying, what it’s costing, and where you might be either overinsured or dangerously underinsured.
 Our guide to small business liability coverage is a good starting point.